 - In addition to the two Quad-Cities casinos on the west side of the Mississippi River, there are twenty other casinos in Iowa.

-- Based on casino floor square footage, Jumer’s is the biggest casino in the Quad Cities – beating out Rhythm Casino by about 1,600 square feet.
+- Based on casino floor square footage, Bally’s is the biggest casino in the Quad Cities – beating out Rhythm Casino by about 1,600 square feet.